 -

-Panel Discussion: Data Ethics in Action: How to Operationalize Fairness, Privacy & Inclusion in the Public Sector
+Data Ethics in Action: How to Operationalize Fairness, Privacy & Inclusion in the Public Sector

 In an era where algorithms increasingly drive public services and policy, ensuring that these systems operate fairly, transparently, and inclusively is critical.